barryclark/jekyll-now/_posts/2016-04-13-haufe-adfs-identity-for-aspnet-login.md

 This article shows you how to develop an ASP.NET application to:

-- Log in with a Haufe ADFS Identity
+- Log in with an on-premise ADFS Identity
 - Check whether the user belongs to a given group (for example, a certain mailing list)